edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 Where the first line indicates the number of points in the file.
 Inside the data folder there are many test cases to play around.

 You can also use random generator functions to generate the points at random.
-Search for the following snippets to use them
+Search for the following snippets of code to use them

 [a snippet of the code inside fastSearchCollinearPoints.py]